Level 1 – Foundation Phase

 Coaching Notes

-• These sessions are designed to support your other workouts -- they do not replace them
+• These sessions support your other workouts -- they do not replace them

-This session supports your Weeks 1–4 workouts by helping to develop:
+This session supports your Foundation Phase Workouts by helping to develop:

 Estimated Session Time